hustcxx/SVS/README.md

 }
 ```

-## Create a new label for each dataset:
+## Create a new label for each dataset
+To get svs label for CNN/DailyMail, Reddit, XSum, WikiHow, PubMed, NYT
 ```bash
 python create_svs.py \
     --soruce_path ./data/original/  \